moja-global/Handbook/README.md

 # Handbook
 ## Introduction
 [FLINT Handbook](https://moja-global.github.io/Handbook/) is intended to provide an introduction to FLINT so that its readers, regardless of their knowledge level can understand what FLINT aims to accomplish.
-The FLINT handbook will go over climate science, the problems it poses to our environment, and the steps we can take to mitigate its effects.
+The FLINT handbook will go over climate science, the problems it poses to our environment, and the steps we can take to mitigate it's effects.

 The Handbook covers: